• Skip to primary navigation

 Instructions

 • Bring 4 cups of water to a boil in a small pot or medium saucepan.
-Add the garlic and serrano peppers.
+Add 1 garlic clove and 3 serrano peppers.

-• Boil for 3 minutes, then add tomato.
+• Boil for 3 minutes, then add 1 large Roma tomato.

 • Continue boiling for about 8 minutes or until the tomatoes and peppers are fork-tender.
 Remove from heat.

-• Place the serranos, garlic, tomatoes, salt, black pepper, cumin (if using), wand ¼ cup of water in blender.
+• Place the serranos, garlic, tomatoes, salt, black pepper, a small pinch of cumin (if using), and ¼ cup of water in blender.

 • Blend on high for about a minute or until completely smooth.

 • Pour salsa in a bowl.
-Add the chopped onion and cilantro and use a spoon to mix.
+Add ¼ chopped onion and ¼ cup of chopped cilantro and use a spoon to mix.

 • Taste for seasoning and add additional salt and pepper if needed.